Contrakultura Films

-Contrakultura Films was an imprint of Iruña Films, SA a Buenos Aires film production effort dedicated to producing biographical documentaries on Latin American writers.
+Contrakultura Films was an imprint of Iruña Films, SA a Buenos Aires, Argentina, film production effort dedicated to producing biographical documentaries on Latin American writers.
 Production offices were located in San Telmo.
 Soledad Liendo, Leonardo Hussen and Rodolfo Durán were among the producers.
-The initiative later expanded to include visual artists such as Andrés Waissman and Humberto Calzada, and [social scientists] such as León Rozitchner, Ismael Viñas, Juan Jose Sebreli and Jorge Lovisolo.
-Contrakultura existed as such between 2002 and 2006 producing approximately twenty-five documentaries with the support of INCAA, Fondo Nacional de las Artes, and the Ministerio de Cultura de la Nación.
-These films are presently owned by [Heritage Film Project], and currently being distributed by Alexander Street Press.
+The initiative later expanded to visual artists including Andrés Waissman and Humberto Calzada, and social scientists such as León Rozitchner, Ismael Viñas, Juan Jose Sebreli and Jorge Lovisolo.
+Contrakultura existed between 2002 and 2006 producing approximately twenty-five documentaries with the support of INCAA, Fondo Nacional de las Artes, and the Ministerio de Cultura de la Nación.
+The films are owned by the Heritage Film Project and are distributed by Alexander Street Press.